 Parks in his ward include: Antioch/Oakley Shoreline, Bay Point, Big Break, Black Diamond Mines, the northwestern portion of Briones, Browns Island, Carquinez Strait Shoreline, Contra Loma, Crockett Hills, Martinez Shoreline, San Pablo Bay, Waterbird Preserve/McNabney Marsh, and Vasco Caves.

-Robert E. Doyle became the General Manager in 2011 after a 35-year history with the East Bay Regional Park District.
-He began his career as a park ranger working in seven Regional Parks.
-He moved to the Planning & Design Department as a resource analyst and then to the Land Acquisition Department as the trail specialist.
-Later, Mr. Doyle became Chief of Land and Trail Planning before becoming an assistant general manager in 1990.
-Mr. Doyle's achievements at the Park District include co-authoring expenditure plans for both the $500 million Measure WW Regional Open Space, Wildlife, Shoreline and Parks Bond Extension approved by voters in 2008, and the earlier Measure AA approved in 1988.
-He developed the master plan for the Park District's nationally recognized multi-use urban trail system, which received a $10.2 million U.S. Department of Transportation Grant in 2010.
-Mr. Doyle was also the lead negotiator for a partnership with the East Contra Costa County Habitat Conservancy that has resulted in thousands of acres of preserved open space in East Contra Costa County.
+Mr. Doyle’s achievements at the Park District include co-authoring expenditure plans for both the $500 million Bond Measure WW Extension approved by voters in 2008, and the earlier Measure AA approved in 1988.
+He developed the master plan for the Park District’s nationally recognized multi-use urban trail system, which received a $10.2 million U.S. Department of Transportation Grant in 2010.
+Mr. Doyle was also the lead negotiator for a partnership with the East Contra Costa County Habitat Conservancy that has resulted in thousands of acres of preserved open space in eastern Contra Costa County.

-He attended Diablo Valley College, San Francisco State University, and Saint Mary's College in Moraga, as well as completing continuing education courses at University of California at Davis, the International Right of Way Association, and the National Park and Recreation Association.
-He is a resident of Walnut Creek and was born and raised in Contra Costa County.
+He attended Diablo Valley College and San Francisco State University, as well as completing continuing education courses at University of California at Davis, the International Right of Way Association, and the National Park and Recreation Association.
+He graduated from Saint Mary’s College with a BA in Management and is a black belt in Aikido.
+Doyle is a resident of Walnut Creek and was born and raised in Contra Costa County.